AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 When a user attempts to edit another user, the Edit User page, is blank, and the user cannot edit the other user.

-**Hours redistribute unexpectedly**

-_Workload Balancer_

-When hour allocations are made on specific tasks, those hours may recalculate and redistribute unexpectedly.
-This may occur after tabbing between dates or pages, or after refreshing the page.

 +++

 ## Updates in June 2023